 Step #5: Use Your Business Line of Credit

-If the application is denied, you have the right to ask for specific reasons.
-Once you understand why you were denied, you can work on improving your application and meeting the requirements, so you can try again later.
+You have the right to ask for specific reasons.
+Once you understand why you were denied, you can work on bettering your application and fulfilling the requirements, so you can reapply later.
+If your application was rejected due to short credit history of your business or a low credit score, you can focus on enhancing these aspects over the ensuing months and apply again.

 Other Options for Financing